COVID-19 - Our Statement

 We have a responsibility to prevent harm to mourners, our staff and the wider public, so will discuss each funeral with the families of those in our care on an individual basis.
 We have already stepped up our rigorous cleaning and disinfecting regimes.
 We have a good supply of hand-sanitiser, and we are taking care that we ourselves stay healthy, by limiting our out-of-work exposure with others.

-Anyone who is feeling unwell is strongly advised to stay at home, but we are well-equipped to webcast services from our Chapel Street funeral home by Skype.
+Anyone who is feeling unwell is strongly advised to stay at home, but we are well-equipped to webcast services from our Chapel Street funeral home by Zoom, Skype, or to livestream.
 In addition, and following best advice, we may also have to implement the following:

 • Restricting larger gatherings to a small funeral service, with the option of a ‘Celebration of Life’ service at a later date.

-• Making funeral arrangements by telephone, facetime or skype.
+• Making funeral arrangements by telephone, facetime, skype or zoom.

 • Restricting viewing to close family members only.